ziapeltagames/six-winters/docs/RULES.md

 ## Espionage

-Whenever an espionage asset of value 2 is created, roll an additional espionage asset.
-Continue creating additional espionage assets until a number other than 2 is rolled.
+May create assets from or trade using a descending chain of resource dice from a selected die.
+This descending chain must decrease by one at each step.
+The action die used to trade or create assets must be greater than or equal than the first die in the chain.

+For instance, if the stability pool has the following dice: 5 4 3 1, and a value 5 or 6 die is used to create assets, the 5 4 3 dice may be placed at the location as assets!
+The 1 die is left behind because it is two lower than the 3 value die.
+In poker terms, the dice must form a straight.

+Only one die at each step may be used.
+For instance, if the stability pool has the following dice: 5 4 4 3 2, and a value 5 or 6 die is used to create assets, the 5 4 3 2 dice may be taken as assets, but the additional 4 is left behind.

 ## Military

 May move any assets *from* a military location to any other location.
+This may be done by any player freely at any time during the actions phase.

 ## Diplomacy

 May trade 2 resource dice for any 1 resource die along the wheel of [**trade**](#trade).
-That is, 2 technology resource dice may be spent to roll a new espionage resource die, 2 espionage resource dice for a military resource die, 2 sorcery resource dice for any other resource die, etc. This may be done by any player freely at any time.
+That is, 2 technology resource dice may be spent to roll a new espionage resource die, 2 espionage resource dice for a military resource die, 2 sorcery resource dice for any other resource die, etc. This may be done by any player freely at any time during the actions phase.

 ## Sorcery